 - 4.3 Corruption: for the purpose of this policy corruption refers to an individual who has given or obtained advantage through means which are illegitimate, immoral, and/or inconsistent with their duty to the Authority or the rights of others.
-Examples include accepting bribes or incentives during procurement processes and/or seeking to influence others. - 4.4 Malpractice: for the purpose of this policy malpractice refers to actions which may be: - illegal, improper, negligent or unethical; - in breach of a professional code and ethics; - possible maladministration, fraud or misuse of public funds; or - acts which are otherwise inconsistent with the Officers Code of Conduct and Members Code of Conduct. - 4.5 Irregularity: Any administrative or financial mismanagement that comes about either by act or omission.
-Minister of the Crown means the holder of an office in His Majesty's

-Government in the United Kingdom and includes the Treasury, the Board of Trade and the Defence Council.
-4.6 This policy does not include grievances about your personal position.
+Examples include accepting bribes or incentives during procurement processes and/or seeking to influence others. - 4.4 Malpractice: for the purpose of this policy malpractice refers to actions which may be: - illegal, improper, negligent or unethical; - in breach of a professional code and ethics; - possible maladministration, fraud or misuse of public funds; or - acts which are otherwise inconsistent with the Officers Code of Conduct and Members Code of Conduct. - 4.5 Irregularity: Any administrative or financial mismanagement that comes about either by act or omission. - 4.6 This policy does not include grievances about your personal position.
 If you have a complaint that relates to personal disputes or your own terms and conditions of employment, this should be raised initially with your line manager and if the issue is not resolved by your line manager, the Grievance Policy should be followed.